netauth/netauth.org/content/posts/memory-mapped.md

 and should also improve speed during system startup when in-memory indexes are generated.
 The `filesystem` backend remains supported at this time, and will not be removed in favor of the `bitcask` backend.
+The new `bitcask` backend is not available on Windows builds.